Effects of round-to-nearest and stochastic rounding in the numerical solution of the heat equation in low precision: Introduction

-\item Let $u$ be the roundoff unit.
+\item Let $u$ be the unit roundoff.
 We show that local rounding errors (introduced at each timestep) are essentially $O(u)$ with respect to the discretization parameters and are neither independent across timesteps, nor can they be modelled as such.
-Previous work on probabilistic rounding error analysis for vector ODEs \cite{Henrici1962,Henrici1963,Arato1983} thus cannot be generalized to the parabolic PDE case since it relies on the local rounding errors to be $O(u\Delta t^p)$ for some $p\geq2$ and independent across timesteps.
+Previous work on probabilistic rounding error analysis for vector ODEs \cite[]{Henrici1962,Henrici1963,Arato1983} thus cannot be generalized to the parabolic PDE case since it relies on the local rounding errors to be $O(u\Delta t^p)$ for some $p\geq2$ and independent across timesteps.

-\item We show how the numerical scheme should be implemented to reduce the effect of rounding errors and fully exploit the resilience to stagnation of SR. The key element is the use of the delta form of the timestepping scheme.
-These considerations are justified by both theory and experiments.

-\item We prove that RtN always stagnates for $\Delta t$ small enough and that consequently RtN leads to a steady-state solution that is dependent on discretization, initial conditions and precision.

 \item We derive \emph{a priori} error bounds for both local and global rounding errors.
 The local error estimates are worst-case bounds and hold for both RtN and SR. The global rounding error estimates depend on the dimension and are specific to the rounding mode used.
 In the latter case strong error bounds for the expected discrete $L^2$ and $L^\infty$ norms are provided.
-The key new result is that while it is known that for RtN the global error grows like $O(u\Delta t^{-1})$ in $d$-dimensions \cite{Henrici1962,Henrici1963}, for SR it is only $O(u\Delta t^{-1/4})$ in 1D and essentially $O(u)$ (up to logarithmic factors) for $d>1$.
-SR is therefore crucial to achieve good accuracy without resorting to other rounding error reducing techniques such as compensated summation (cf.~Section 4.3 in \cite{higham2002accuracy}).
+The key new result is that while it is known that for RtN the global error grows like $O(u\Delta t^{-1})$ in $d$-dimensions \cite[]{Henrici1962,Henrici1963}, for SR it is only $O(u\Delta t^{-1/4})$ in 1D and essentially $O(u)$ (up to logarithmic factors) for $d>1$.
+This is a much stronger result than what is achieved for numerical linear algebra computations, where SR was shown to only reduce the global rounding error from $O(nu)$ to $O(\sqrt{n}u)$, ($n$ here is the problem size) \cite[]{ConnollyHighamMary2020}.
+In contrast with numerical linear algebra, when solving the heat equation SR is therefore sufficient to achieve very good accuracy without resorting to other rounding error reducing techniques such as compensated summation; cf.~\cite[Section 4.3]{higham2002accuracy}.
 Numerical results support our findings. \end{itemize}

 This paper is structured as follows.
 In Section \ref{sec:preliminaries} we give some background information, we describe some basic properties of SR and we introduce the numerical scheme used.
 In Section \ref{sec:local} we describe how the numerical scheme should be implemented to reduce rounding errors and we derive worst-case local rounding error bounds for both the ``na\"ive'' and more accurate implementation.
 We conclude the section by showing that with RtN the numerical scheme always stagnates for small enough $\Delta t$.
 In Section \ref{sec:global} we combine the local results into global estimates for the global rounding error.
 We support our findings with numerical results presented in Section \ref{sec:num_res} and we give some concluding remarks in Section \ref{sec:conclusions}.